How buying or selling a property works at auction

 Whether you're looking for your next property investment or family home, we've listed some points to take into consideration before going to auction.

-- house repayments - winning a property auction gives you a set number of days to exchange and complete, so if you're using a house repayments you'll want to have a house repayments in principle in place.
+Mortgages - winning a property auction gives you a set number of days to exchange and complete, so if you're using a mortgage you'll want to have a mortgage in principle in place.

 Set a price cap - getting involved in a bidding war can result in you paying more than what the property is worth.
 Set yourself a price cap and stick to it.